ramashisx/oneAPI_hackathon_submission/README.md

 ## Solution Overview

-The challenge at hand required us to leverage Large Language Models (LLMs) for the purpose of generating accurate, context-aware answers.
+In this section, we'll provide a concise overview of our solution, focusing on the key components and steps involved in harnessing Intel oneAPI's potential for creating a generative Question Answering model and deploying it as a web application.

+**Data Preparation**

+Data is the bedrock of our solution.
+Our unique question-answering dataset poses challenges with 35% of answers not present in the context, requiring a generative question-answering model with an encoder-decoder architecture.

+**Training the Model**

 After assessing the problem statement and the available resources, we determined that this was not just an extractive question-answering task but also involved generative question-answering.
-To tackle this, we decided to fine-tune a T5-based model trained on the Squad v2 dataset.
+To tackle this, I decided to fine-tune a T5-based model trained on the Squad v2 dataset.

+**Quantization and Pruning**

+To optimize our model, we employed quantization and pruning techniques.
+Quantization boosts speed and efficiency by reducing numerical precision, while pruning enhances efficiency by eliminating less critical parameters.
+This dual strategy balances accuracy and operational speed.

+**Deployment as a Web Application**

+After successful training, we deployed the model as a web application.
+The architecture featured a FastAPI-powered backend and a Streamlit-based frontend for an intuitive user experience.
+Modularity allows easy adaptation for different machine learning models.

 ## Benchmark Results
 ![](./assets/benchmark.png)